Origin

 pate

-Small knife &fork &
+knife &fork

-cold fish plate.
+fish plate.

-Melon or fresh figs
+or fresh figs

-when they are in season
+they are in season

 Caviar